daniel-kun/kubedev/README.md

 *NOT IMPLEMENTED, YET*

-Does, what currently `gcs-deploy -m template` does, but includes all env vars from kubedev.json.
+Basically runs `helm template` with appropriate arguments and env vars from `kubedev.json`.

 Is used inside the Tiltfile.